 The Group's operations involve development and maintenance of software solutions sold to a third-party.
-Trends within the software industry can affect the overall level of demand for IT services and accordingly have an effect on the Group's sales.
+Trends within the software industry can affect the overall level of demand for IT services and accordingly influence the Group's sales.
 Further the ability to attract and retain sufficient competent personnel to secure the Group's ability to further develop existing and new solutions are crucial to the Group's operations.
-The Group has during 2021 hired a Group Chief Technical Officer that will oversee the technical resources within the Group and assess any measures if needed.
+The Group's Chief Technical Officer oversees the technical resources within the Group and assess any measures if needed.
 A significant part of the Group's growth is through acquisitions.
 The inability to secure an acquisition in line with the Group's product portfolio, technology and culture could result in negative effects in operational focus and financial performance.
 A thorough and tested M&A and onboarding process has historically limited any negative effects of acquisitions.

-Volatile, negative or uncertain economic or political conditions may have a negative effect on the Group's operations and financial performance.
+Volatile, negative, or uncertain economic or political conditions may have a negative effect on the Group's operations and financial performance.
 Such events may result in loss of revenue as customer stop buying the solution, or increased costs if the Group needs to change to a more expensive business operation to keep the services running.
-The recent years' pandemic and war has had relatively limited effects on the Group, although in the uncertainty of the situation we consider the risk as moderate.
+The recent years' pandemic and war has had relatively limited effects on the Group.
+The extraordinary high inflation in 2022 has had effects on the Group in terms of increased costs at the same time as the Group decided not to raise prices additionally.
+Historically, the Group has adjusted prices in line with inflation on an annual basis, and the effect is therefore considered temporary.
+Although limited effects, we consider the operational risks as moderate given the uncertainty of the situation.